KingOfTheGamesYT/LadEarth-Orespawn/README.md

 # LadEarth-Orespawn
-a modified version of OreSpawn for LadEarth
+A modified version of OreSpawn for LadEarth